EffectOrientedProgramming/EOPCode/README.md

 These examples are automatically extracted directly from the book.
 This repository includes tests to verify that the code in the book is correct.

+* TODO: Run these instructions on a clean machine.

 # Contents

 - [Basic Steps](#basic-steps)